TizianBlatz/pairing_structure_FH_tJ/README.md

 # pairing_structure_FH_tJ
-This repository contains the raw data presented in the manuscript "Pairing Structure of Dopants in the Fermi-Hubbard and t − J Models"
+This repository contains the raw data presented in the manuscript "Two-dopant origin of competing stripe and pair formation in Hubbard and t-J models" available at https://arxiv.org/abs/2409.18131